LongxiZhou/DLPE-method/03.baselines.demo/3D V-Net/README.md

 ## Usage

-###Description
+### Description

 This 3D V-Net is pretty similar to 3D U-Net.
 Therefore, the codes of 3D V-Net are revised from the 3D U-Net codes.
-The main difference these two ararchitectures contain: 1.
+The main difference between these two ararchitectures contains: 1.
 Loss function (3D V-Net uses dice loss).
 2. 3D V-Net uses the residual block.
 These difference are shown in the configuration file (.yaml file).

 ### Install Dependencies